alda-lang/alda.io/tutorial.md

 g a b > c
 ```

 You should hear the piano continuing upwards in the C major scale.
-An interesting thing to note here is the `>`.
-This is Alda syntax for “go up to the next octave.”
-An octave, in scientific pitch notation, starts on a C and goes up to a B. Once you go above that B, the notes start over from C and you are in a new octave.
-In Alda, each instrument starts in octave 4, and remains in that octave until you tell it to change octaves.
-You can do that in one of two ways: you can use `<` and `>` to go down or up by one octave; or, you can jump to a specific octave using `o` followed by a number.
+An
+interesting thing to note here is the `>`.
+This is Alda syntax for “go up to the
+next octave.”
+An octave, in [scientific pitch
+notation][scientific-pitch-notation], starts on a C and goes up to a B. Once you
+go above that B, the notes start over from C and you are in a new octave.
+In
+Alda, each instrument starts in octave 4, and remains in that octave until you
+tell it to change octaves.
+You can do that in one of two ways: you can use `<`
+and `>` to go down or up by one octave; or, you can jump to a specific octave
+using `o` followed by a number.
 For example:

 ![score octaves 2](/images/score03.png)